ronnyerrmann/cycle_logging/MySQL_scheduler.md

     ON SCHEDULE EVERY 1 MINUTE
     DO BEGIN
         IF (SELECT COUNT(wasupdated) FROM fahrrad_rides WHERE wasupdated=1) > 0 THEN
-            CALL proc_summarise();
+            -- GROUP BY could be used, but then can't count the entries for that CALL proc_summarise();
         END IF;
     END$$